cloudmesh/classes/docs/source/lesson/iot/hardware.rst

 version of python, as well as the limited memory make the esp8266 not a full fledged platform for python programming and you will quickly see its limitations.
-Interfacing with it, however, as an IoT device will gain you a lot of insides.
+Interfacing with it, however, as an IoT device will gain you a lot of insights.

 *Configuration:*